0BAB1/HOLY_CORE_COURSE/tutorial.md

     Generate mask: Based on the address and size (SB, SH), create the appropriate byte-enable signal.
 ```

 Great !
 This time it's LLM for the win !
+Great explainations Mr GPT, now let's take back the control and actually use our brains to do something with these infos.

 Okay so it looks like we'll have to enhance our ```mem_write``` signal with something a bit more adapted : a 4bits wide signals telling the memory where to write !
 We'll call it ```mem_byte_enable``` and it will work with ```mem_write``` to specify which byte to write.